 This type of partition style is not easy to adjust after installation.
 So, experts don’t recommend floor to ceiling style for installations where you can’t mount the pilasters to the solid floors.

-Ceiling hung style has vertically suspended doors and pilasters from the ceiling.
-It requires 3/8 or 5/8 inches bolts as well as you can mount the plinths at pilaster’s top-end that gives extra stability and aesthetic appeal.
+Ceiling hung partitions have vertically suspended doors and pilasters from the ceiling.
+It requires 3/8 or 5/8 inches bolts as well as you can mount the plinths at the pilaster’s top-end that gives extra stability and aesthetic appeal.

 When you go for this option, you can save a lot of money and time because this type of partition provides you with full floor access so that you can easily maintain the floors by cleaning them in an efficient way.
 Lastly, these partitions are suitable for bathroom stalls that have less than 31 inches in width.
 They are not recommended for high-traffic and vandalism-prone areas.